rpeszek/my-blogs/posts/2022-01-09-ts-types-part4.md

 ## Safety preventing subtyping

 Many TS users have observed the need for this.
-The term _exact type_ is used, I believe _flow_ introduced this name.
+The term _exact type_ is floating around, I believe _flow_ introduced this name.
 I have seen solutions like this one being used:

 ```JavaScript